Legal Services

 Program Services

-CRIS has three full-time attorneys who assist clients with immigration legal services, assisting with virtually all immigration matters.
+CRIS has four full-time attorneys who assist clients with immigration legal services, assisting with virtually all immigration matters.
 At this time, we do not offer legal assistance for court cases.
-Available services include but are not limited to the following petitions and filings (see below for detailed lists of what each of our immigration attorneys offer): work authorization, green card, family-based sponsorship, adjustment of status, family reunification, asylum, naturalization and citizenship, request for evidence, VAWA, U-Visa, T-Visa, travel documents, congressional inquiries, refugee adjustments, TPS, DACA, and fiance visa.
+Available services include but are not limited to the following petitions and filings (see below for detailed lists of what each of our immigration attorneys offer): work authorization, green card, family-based sponsorship, adjustment of status, family reunification, asylum, naturalization and citizenship, request for evidence, VAWA, T-Visa, refugee adjustments, TPS, DACA, and fiance visa.

 Current Legal Clinics